First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Introduction and main results

 In \textsection \ref{sec.PI}, we use the lower bounds of modulus from \textsection \ref{sec.BCL} to obtain a discrete Poincar\'e inequality.
 The proof of the Poincar\'e inequality in Theorem \ref{thm.PI-discrete} follows an idea of Heinonen and Koskela \cite[Proof of Theorem 5.12]{HK98}.

 In \textsection \ref{sec.EHI}, we show that discrete Poincar\'e inequality along with capacity upper bounds on graphs imply elliptic Harnack inequality for $p$-harmonic functions on graphs.
+In this regime, to show the regularity of the Sobolev space we obtain Harnack inequality in a discrete setting by using a geometric argument in \cite{Mur18+} which improves the results of \cite{BCK05} in the case $p=2$.
 The Harnack inequality is then used to prove existence of H\"older continuous cutoff functions with controlled energy.

 In \textsection \ref{sec.unif}, we introduce a framework describing the approximation of a metric space by a sequence of graphs.
 We then define the Sobolev space using discrete graph energies under the assumption that the sequence of graphs satisfy uniform Poincar\'e inequality and capacity upper bounds.
 We obtain many basic properties of this Sobolev space such as completeness, separability, reflexivity, and the existence of a dense set of continuous functions in the Sobolev space.